 (1) General.
 If awarded, the Agency shall award the Contract to the Responsible Bidder submitting the lowest, Responsive Bid or the Responsible Proposer submitting the best, Responsive Proposal.
-The Agency may award by item, groups of items or the
+The Agency may award by item, groups of items or the entire Offer provided such award is consistent with the Solicitation Document and in the public interest.

-- (a) Not in compliance with the Solicitation Documents; - (b) Not in compliance with all prescribed public solicitation procedures; or - (c) For good cause, upon the Agency's finding that it is in the public interest to do so. - (2) Agency Evaluation.
+(2) Agency Evaluation.
 The Agency shall evaluate an Offer only as set forth in the Solicitation Document and in accordance with applicable law.
 The Agency shall not evaluate an Offer using any other requirement or criterion.